psybuzz/partymode/README.md

-partymode
+modal bookmarklets
 =========

-Make any website full of funk
+PartyMode: Make any website full of funk

+VeryGlassy: See the web with a different pair of eyes